xmos/lib_sw_pll/doc/rst/sw_pll.rst

 over a certain range.
 It also provides a lower level API to allow tracking of virtual clocks rather than physical signals such as when receiving digital samples from another device or packets over a network.

-There are two types of PLL, or specifically Digitally Controlled Oscillators (DCO), supported in this library.
+There are two types of PLL, or specifically Digitally Controlled Oscillators (DCO), supported in this library; Look-up Table (LUT) and Sigma-delta Modulator (SDM).
-There are trade-offs between the two types of DCO which are summarised in the following table.
+There are trade-offs between the two types of DCO, which are summarised in :numref:`table_lut_vs_dco`.

+.. _table_lut_vs_dco:
 .. list-table:: LUT vs SDM DCO trade-offs
    :widths: 15 30 30
    :header-rows: 1